A tutorial on reproducing a predefined autocovariance function through AR models: Application to stationary homogeneous isotropic turbulence: The autocovariance equations of a restricted AR model

 Concerning the second subsystem, the only possible solution is:

-By recursively applying Equation \eqref{eq_AR_variances_restricted}, one gets non-zero values for $\gamma_l^{AR}$ only at lags $l=3,6,9,...$.
+By recursively applying Equation \eqref{eq_AR_variances_restricted}, one gets nonzero values for $\gamma_l^{AR}$ only at lags $l=3,6,9,...$.
 In a general case, a restricted AR($p$) model with a single regression term at lag $\textbf{j}=[p]$ has a theoretical autocovariance function with non-zero values only at lags $l=p$ and its multiples.
 This particular structure of $\gamma_l^{AR}$ is also observed for restricted AR models with $\textbf{j}$ vectors such that $j_i$ is multiple of $j_1$ for $i>1$.
-For example, the theoretical autocovariance function of an AR(6,$[2 , 4 , 6]$) model will show non-zero values only at even time lags.
-Such model schemes are a priori bad candidates for reproducing real-life autocovariance functions that usually fade out to zero in a continuous fashion.
+For example, the theoretical autocovariance function of an AR(6,$[2 , 4 , 6]$) model will show nonzero values only at even time lags.
+Such model schemes are likely to represent bad candidates for reproducing real-life autocovariance functions that usually fade out to zero in a continuous fashion.